 One word: convenience.

-Pack is in the name, and they quite literally pack small.
-With packrafts, the advantage is the size and weight.
+Pack is in the name, and they quite literally pack very small.
+With packrafts, the biggest advantage is the small size and light weight.

-Both packrafts and inflatable kayaks do extremely well on the water.
+Both packrafts and inflatable kayaks perform extremely well on the water.